Kossit73/Broiler_chicken_Financial_Model/README.md

 The dashboard now presents all inputs on a single **Input Landing Page** that groups controls into Production, Pricing, Costs, and Capital & financing sections.
+The refreshed Pricing block now exposes dedicated inputs for broiler, egg, manure, live-bird, and by-product prices alongside the annual price growth assumption so each revenue stream can be tuned individually.
 A scenario selector at the top lets you maintain alternative assumption sets (Baseline, Expansion, Downside) without losing previous configurations.
 As you tweak values, the NPV/IRR metrics and detailed tables refresh instantly.
 Below the metrics you will find three workspaces: